12amcollective/xsigned-backend/DEPLOYMENT_CHECKLIST.md

-# 🚀 Music Campaign Backend - Deployment Checklist
+# 🚀 XSigned Backend - Deployment Checklist

 Follow this checklist to deploy your music marketing campaign backend to Raspberry Pi with Cloudflare Tunnel.